 - Review your credit report routinely to make sure new accounts aren’t opened in your name.

 - Place a security freeze and fraud alert on your credit report.

-- Write letters to the credit bureaus explaining the situation and include a copy of your ID theft report and proof of your identity.
+- Write letters to the credit bureaus explaining the situation and include a copy of your FTC identity theft report and proof of your identity.

 - Update passwords on all your accounts and consider getting a password manager.